Where Is My UTR Number?

-Your UTR number is on any letter that HMRC sends you if you have registered a company or signed up directly as a self-employed person.
+Your UTR number is on some of the letters that HMRC sends you if you have registered a company or you signed up directly as a self-employed person.

 HMRC make it tricky to find because they don't make it obvious; it looks like a typical in-house reference number that any major body uses to 'tag' your letters.